 - Half-time Enrollment (Based on the 9-month academic year): 6-11 credit hours per semester for undergraduate students; 5-8 credit hours per semester for graduate students.

 - Verification: Process used to confirm the accuracy of data provided by the applicant on the Free Application for Federal Student Aid (FAFSA).
 In order to complete the verification process, you may be required to provide certain documents to Wichita State for review.

-- Withdrawal Date: The date the student begins the institutional withdrawal process or the last date of academically-related activity, whichever comes first.
+- Withdrawal Date: The date you (the student) begin the institutional withdrawal process or your last date of academically-related activity, whichever comes first.

 - Withdrawal (Official): You provided notification to the WSU Registrar’s Office of withdrawing or began the withdrawal process.